ThinkingJoules/snapgraph/README.md

 This can be any dataType.
 This is what most properties will be.

 * date
-This is specifically a date type, which means GBase will index all the dates so querying by a date range is very efficient.
+This is specifically a date type, which means Snap will index all the dates so querying by a date range is very efficient.
 This will convert all date objects to a unix string and store as a number (dataType will be changed to 'number').
 If you supply a number, it will assume that it is the unix time you are wanting to specify.
 * function
 This is used in conjunction with the 'fn' config.
 See [functions for more info](#functions)
 * pickList
 Used in conjunction with 'pickOptions' and 'allowMultiple' to evaluate incoming edits.
 * state
-This is a special property that GBase adds to all nodes.
+This is a special property that Snap adds to all nodes.
 The default is 'hidden:true' so it is not returned in queries unless specified.
 It's ID will be 'STATE'.
 * labels
 This is only on nodeTypes (not relations).
-It is a special property that GBase adds to all nodes.
+It is a special property that Snap adds to all nodes.
 The default is 'hidden:true' so it is not returned in queries unless specified.
 It's ID will be 'LABELS'.
 * source
 This is only on relations (not nodeTypes).
-It is a special property that GBase adds to all nodes.
+It is a special property that Snap adds to all nodes.
 The default is 'hidden:false' so it **is** returned in queries requesting 'all active' props.
 It's ID will be 'SRC'.
 * target
 This is only on relations (not nodeTypes).
-It is a special property that GBase adds to all nodes.
+It is a special property that Snap adds to all nodes.
 The default is 'hidden:false' so it **is** returned in queries requesting 'all active' props.
 It's ID will be 'TRGT'.

 #### required
 Type: boolean